 Another way of promoting VGT was through participating in different technical and scientific meetings.
 These meetings were also a good opportunity for exchanging experiences and ideas on soil conservation and environmental issues.
-The most important meeting was the Workshop on Bioengineering held in El Salvador on May 1999, organized by the Latin American Vetiver Network, LAVN.
-Other meetings attended, where we participated with presentations related to vegetative grass technology with emphasis on vetiver, were the 10th International Soil Conservation Conference in Indiana, USA in May 1999, and the Interstate

-Watershed Council which met in Maracay, Venezuela in July 1999.
-In all these meetings the applications and efficiency of vetiver for different purposes were highlighted.
+The most important meeting was the Workshop on Bioengineering held in El Salvador on May 1999, organized by The Latinamerican Vetiver Network, TLVN.
+Other meetings attended, where we participated with presentations related to vegetative grass technology with emphasis on vetiver were the 10th International Soil Conservation Conference in Indiana, USA on May 1999 and the Interstate Watershed Council which met in Maracay, Venezuela in July, 1999.
+In all the meetings the applications and efficiency of vetiver for different purposes was highlighted.
 VGT expositions during these meetings and at other special events using three dimensional displays, and live material combined with multimedia aids appeared to be effective and caused big impact among the visitors.
-In Eureka'97, a national exposition on innovations and technology, SCA stand was awarded, and the author who is the leader of the Vetiver Project, received a prize on Academic Innovation granted by General Motors of Venezuela in recognition of his research and academic work on VGT.
+In Eureka'97, a national exposition on innovations and technology, SCA stand was awarded and Dr. Oscar Rodriguez, the leader of the Vetiver Project, received a prize on Academic Innovation granted by General Motors of Venezuela because of his research and academic work with VGT.